-There are millions of dollars at stake in reaching and convincing a CIO of what software, hardware, apps, and other technology they need for their organization in order to maximize its potential.
+There are millions of dollars at stake in reaching and convincing a CIO of what software, IT solutions, apps, and other technology they need for their organization in order to maximize its potential.
 How can you get your foot in the door with a CIO so you can explain how your products and services will make their jobs easier, and their employers more successful?

 You can’t sell anything if you can’t meet the CIO or others in charge of purchasing company technology.
 The other challenge is making the CIO see the meeting as relevant and important to their organization.

 It is not always possible to get a survey of a company’s current technology, or to find out how satisfied the company is with that technology.
 However, the more you know about the organization’s current IT state, the more you can prepare.
 If you know which information system they like, then you can prepare to visit them with suggestions for programs and apps that work well with it.
 Depending on the feedback you get, you can also be prepared with alternatives to what they currently have.

 Sponsor lunches and meetings with half a dozen IT people.
 Even in larger companies, often the IT person is an island unto themselves—that is, they are the guy or gal asked to do something in an emergency situation.
 If they can’t get something fixed in minutes, their name can be dragged through the mud—even when they do a great job.

 A chance to meet with a few other IT pros and talk about what works, what doesn’t work, and what they’re unsure about can be a boon to them, and can help their suppliers learn what is important.
 After a meal or two, the sponsor of the meal will have an idea about the unique challenges each IT person faces at work.
 Hopefully, those people will also gain ideas for their peers to do their jobs better.